agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 **Links**
 * http://usegalaxy.org - this lab will be performed using the public Galaxy website, which was introduced in [Lab 6](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_6_Genome_Assembly)
+* https://david.ncifcrf.gov - we will also use DAVID, which was introduced in [Lab 4](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_4_Ontologies)

 **Computer Resources**
 * You can complete this entire lab by using your web browser